 The Pentacam is basically a corneal camera.
 It takes thousands of pictures of your eye in just seconds that tell your doctor the distinct shape, structure and thickness of your cornea so that he or she can decide on your most safe and effective treatment option(s).

 Vision Correction Evaluation

 One of our knowledgeable optometrists will take all test results and observations into consideration and determine the best treatment plan to give you the most optimal vision to fit your lifestyle.

 Meet Your Surgeon

-Dr. Kleiman, Evangelista, Amacher or Frasier will meet with you to discuss the next steps regarding your vision correction surgery so that you are comfortable proceeding.
+Drs.
+Kleiman, Evangelista, Frasier, Ramsey or Sobti will meet with you to discuss the next steps regarding your vision correction surgery so that you are comfortable proceeding.